 To please my carne asada critic, I perfected this recipe with 4 different attempts.
 We didn’t mind the attempts as they were all tender, and charred and delicious.
 Still, they lacked a certain “umph” of flavor – restaurant quality flavor.
 Finally, I decided to not only marinate the steak but also rub the steak with spices right before grilling.
 So not only does the steak marinate in orange juice, lime juice, soy sauce and a splash of liquid smoke, it gets marinated with and then rubbed with cumin, chili powder, smoked paprika, garlic and onion.
 And that is when “good” became Patrick’s approved “best” carne asada.

 What does Carne Asada mean?
+What is Carne Asada?

 In Spanish, Carne literally means “flesh/meat/beef” and Asada means “roast/broiled/grilled,” so “grilled meat.”
 When it comes to “carne asada” in cooking, the term refers to grilled and sliced beef, usually skirt, flank or flap steak.
 The steak is associated with a charred flavor from searing the meat on the grill.